 The Tudor revival facades of the Chester high street were the inspiration behind the guestroom design concept.

 Distinctive graphical shapes, found in the surrounding building facades, are subtly suggested, inspiring the joinery, furniture and wall finishes.
 Like the high street to the hotel, these act as the architecture to the room, giving a sense of place and binding the hotel with the city’s heritage.

-The finished design offers the guests a modern, yet elegant bedroom environment, one which responds to and compliments the iconic existing building.
+The finished design offers the guests a modern, yet elegant bedroom environment, one which responds to and complements the iconic existing building.